Synss/macports_deptree/README.rst

 <https://guide.macports.org/#development.variants>`_ are taken into
 account.

+The type of dependency is indicated and dependencies that are not yet installed are marked with a light yellow background.

 Example
 -------
 Why does ``port install irssi -perl`` install `perl` anyway?

 Running the program from the terminal::

-# python macports_deptree irssi -perl
+# python macports_deptree.py irssi -perl | dot -Tpng -oirssi.png

 produces the dependency graph below showing that `perl` is required by `glib2`, one of the direct dependencies of `irssi`.